 Medical Device Reporting (MDR) — (21 C.F.R.
 Part 803)

-- Emergency reporting: Within 5 working days if remedial action is needed to prevent unreasonable risk or substantial harm to public health, or if FDA specifically requests a report.
+- Emergency Reporting (5 Working Days): This accelerated timeline applies in two specific situations: First, when remedial action is needed to prevent unreasonable risk of substantial harm to public health, and second, when the FDA specifically requests an expedited report.

 The steps to compliance